 - Outright sabotage.

-Unethical behavior is one type of insider threat that could pose significant risks for political leaders.
+Unethical behavior is an insider threat that could pose significant risks to political leaders.

 This can include bribery, a collaboration between parties or individuals, or illegal activities such as money laundering.

-Political parties need to recognize any potential unethical behavior before it escalates into a bigger problem.
+Political parties must recognize potential unethical behavior before it escalates into a bigger problem.

 In addition, politicians must ensure that all staff members adhere to a strict ethical code to prevent unethical behavior.